Hydracerynitis/LOR-Contingecy-Contract/xml/ReadMe.txt

 Conductor Argalia's Page ---- Complete all The Reverbration Ensemble Challenge.
 (Currently only The Crying Children, The Church of Gear, The Puppeteer, The Blood-Red Moon, Yesterday's Promise)

+Currently not complitable with Mizuki & PattyHoswell's Liu Zhuque Qishi Battalion

 Credit for elder404 for producing SummonLibrarian.dll tool.
 Credit for steam user OO for extracting Vermilion Cross Steam Workshop Skin.
 HaveFun